yunshengtian/AutoOED/docs/source/content/user-manual/run-optimization.rst

 - **A problem information display** showing the basic information of the problem you are optimizing.
 - **A control panel** for starting and stopping the optimization.
 - **A log display** for showing the logs during the optimization.
+- **A slider** at the bottom that controls displaying all the optimization history.

 Now you are ready to run the optimization after all the initial samples are evaluated.
 There are two different modes of the optimization: **manual mode** and **auto mode**.
 Note that if you do not have the performance evaluation program linked to AutoOED, you must choose the manual mode.